 - 3 Are you on Pinterest?
 Pin these for later read!

 Here’s the list of the top places to visit in Bali Indonesia

 When you are looking for the best places to visit in Bali, Ubud is an absolute package in itself.
 This place is loaded from nature to culture and beautifully highlights the culture of old Bali tourism through temples, paddy fields, museums, and street dance performances.

 When getting here, there are various places to see in Bali, be sure to consider Ubud.
 You can enjoy the biking when exploring the breathtaking scenes, stroll through the terraced rice fields of Tegallalang, meet the herons flocking at Petulu, explore bamboo mansions, and encounter monkeys at the Monkey Park.
-When getting here, do not miss firefly tour and Elephant safari offered by many hotels and best places in Bali.
+When getting here, do not miss the firefly tour and Elephant safari offered by many hotels and the best places in Bali.

 Another popular place outsideof Indonesia that is equally stunning with the same vibes and all is Chiang Mai in Thailand, check it out and read it here – Things to do in Chiang Mai.